-RECORDED TEACHINGS: Supplemental teaching videos and guided meditations are posted each month and available to stream or download.
+RECORDINGS: Access to the whole-group teachings and guided meditations available to stream or download.

-COST: $1450.00.
-Early bird discount of $1395 available until Aug.15.
-(Represents a monthly investment of $155.
-You may choose to pay the entire fee or automatic monthly payments at the time of registration.)
+COST: Early bird discount of $1395 available until Aug.15.
+(Represents a monthly investment of $155.)
+You may choose to pay the entire fee or set up automatic monthly payments at the time of registration.
+Regular price $1450.00.

-WHO SHOULD ATTEND: Health care professionals, educators, therapists, caregivers, or anyone who is motivated by compassion.
+WHO SHOULD ATTEND: Health care professionals, educators, therapists, caregivers, and anyone who is motivated by compassion.

 If you have questions, please contact firstname.lastname@example.org